- Home >

 What To Do

-TSU employees have certain responsibilities when they receives student reports of sexual violence.
+TSU employees have certain responsibilities when they receive student reports of sexual violence.
 Due to the profound impact that sexual violence has on the students involved and the TSU campus community, faculty and other University staff must immediately report all incidents of sexual violence to the Office of Equity and Inclusion.
-For employees that receive reports of sexual violence, please review the Sexual Assault Reporting Protocol to determine how to appropriately respond.
+For employees that receive reports of sexual violence, please review the Sexual Assault Reporting Protocol and Guidelines for Reporting Sexual Violence to determine how to appropriately respond.

 The SART has also developed a Sexual Assault Incident Report Form to help guide employees on gathering the basic information that should be report to the Office of Equity and Inclusion.

 Who to Contact